Flash3001/iOSCharts.Xamarin/README.md

 When using Xcode 8 (which updated Swift to 2.3 and 3.0) you should use this: https://github.com/Flash3001/ipa-packager

+<h2>Binding Swift Libraries</h2>
+If you got here after googling for a way to bind Swift libraries in Xamarin, you may find this Documentation useful: stackoverflow.com/documentation/xamarin.ios/6091/binding-swift-libraries

+In case you wish help, feel free to contact me https://twitter.com/flash3001

 <h2>License</h2>
 Copyright 2016 Lucas Teixeira, Daniel Cohen Gindi & Philipp Jahoda